-Proposals for new car parking areas, within or adjoining Ide village, will be supported in their entirety or as part of new developments on suitable sites where:
+Proposals for new car parking areas for residents of Ide or bona fide visitors, within or adjoining Ide village, will be supported in their entirety or as part of new developments on suitable sites where:

 - i. there is appropriate vehicular and pedestrian accessibility; and - ii. appropriate hard and soft landscaping is provided to ensure the design and layout are sensitive to the setting of the conservation area and nearby historic buildings.